marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will be able to identify types of data described by binomial, poisson, exponential and normal distributions.
     * :pencil2: *Homework:*
         * (9 pts) homework-Feb-11-probdist.ipynb (:alarm_clock: due *before* midnight Feb-20-R)
+* Feb-13-R: **Requested Review**
+* Feb-18-T: **Canceled**
-* Feb-13-R: **Curve Fitting and Maximum Likelihood Optimization**
+* Feb-20-R: **Curve Fitting, Optimization and Maximum Likelihood Estimation (MLE)**
     * *Objectives:*
-        * You will be able to fit model distributions to data to infer parameters of rhe distributions from which the random data samples were obtained.
         * You will be able to apply minimization algorithms to optimize the fit between a function and some data.
         * You will be able to enforce constraints such as parameter bounds and relations during optimization.
+        * You will be able to fit model distributions to data to infer parameters of the distributions from which the random data samples were obtained.
         * You will understand the benefit of working with loglikelihoods instead of likelihoods.
-        * You will apply these concepts to obtain maximum likelihood fits of nontrivial probability distributions to samples of random variables.
+        * You will apply these concepts to obtain maximum likelihood estimates for parameters of nontrivial probability distributions to samples of random variables.
+    * :pencil2: *Homework:*
+        * (10 pts) homework-Feb-20-mle.ipynb (:alarm_clock: due *before* midnight Feb-27-R)
-* Feb-18-T: **Hypothesis Testing and the Central Limit Theorem**
+* Feb-25-T: **Hypothesis Testing and the Central Limit Theorem**
     * :cyclone: *Objectives:*
         * You will understand how to formulate a null and alternative hypothesis.
         * You will understand what a p-value is.